 Here are a few tips that l am going to share with you and a few words of advice as to what you can expect.

-For me, it started with a vision, and anyone who knows me well, can tell you that l either go big or go home.
-I knew that financially it would be a huge change. l can honestly say that if you are able to save up some money to help you along the way, then you are already off to a great start.
+For me, it started with a vision, and anyone who knows me well, can tell you that l put all my energy into fulfilling a happy life .
+I knew that financially it would be a huge change. l can honestly say that if you are able to save money to help you along the way, then you are already off to a great start.

 You will need to start thinking of your art as a business, it is no longer just an art practice.